 Is there to be a burial?

 Where?

 What kind of casket?

 What will be on the marker?

-There are many choices for services such as; a private or public viewing, private family service, memorial service, funeral with casket present, graveside service only, just to mention some of the options.
+There are many choices for services such as a private or public viewing, private family service, memorial service, funeral with casket present, graveside service only.

 Is cremation preferred?

 Are the ashes to be scattered or buried?

 Where?

 Is there a religious affiliation?

 Is there a preferred clergy to be involved?

-Some people have arrangements made and paid for, and if that is your case, then you will need to list that information here:
+Some people have arrangements made and paid for.
+If that pertains to you, then you will need to list that information here: Name and phone number of Company:

-Name and phone number of Company:
+· · ·

 Where is that file kept?